Elizabeth Holmes gets emotional under fire by prosecutors

 But Holmes spent much of Tuesday responding “I don’t remember” and “I don’t know” to Leach’s questions about key incidents in the startup’s history.
 She claimed forgetfulness so frequently that Leach made the phrase “let’s see if I can refresh your memory” a common refrain as he presented her with document after document related to the fraud charges.

-Holmes’ apparent forgetfulness contrasted sharply with her clear recall of her interactions with Balwani — some of them dating back more than a decade.
+Holmes’ apparent forgetfulness contrasted sharply to her recall of her interactions with Balwani — some of them dating back to more than a decade.

-But she also seemed to have reflected on her behavior at Theranos.
+But she also made it apparent she has been reflecting about her behavior at Theranos.
 She expressed remorse for the way she responded to the concerns of two former employees and her attempts to stop the 2015 publication of a Wall Street Journal expose that helped lead to Theranos’ collapse.

 “I could not say more strongly the way that we handled the Wall Street Journal process was a total disaster.
 We really messed up,” Holmes said.